 The THECB performs a database search yearly for all academic students who had previously enrolled at SPC in a given year.
 The student records (Social Security Numbers) are compared to the databases for other public higher education institutions for later years.
-The SPC rate of transfer for the most recent reporting period is 49.4%.
+The SPC rate of transfer for the most recent reporting period is 51.4%.
 The SPC transfer rate exceeds the regional rate and state rate.
 The standard is met for the years reported.
-Data for the 2002-03 academic year was not available from the THECB at the time this report was compiled.